StryQ1/Project-Acturus-X/README.md

 ## Plugins

-- DDoS Tool by Rolle
+- DDoS Tool by Mrdee
 - PyMC by StryQ
+- ZpyGame by StryQ
 - more comming soon